Manichaean Compendium

-The Manichean Compendium is a Manichaean manuscript found in the Mogao Cave.
+The Manichean Compendium is a Manichaean manuscript found in the Mogao Caves.
 It is a manuscript expounding the doctrine of Manicheaism.
 It was written in the reign of Emperor Xuanzong of Tang by the Persian missionary Fuduo in 731.
 It briefly summarizes the basic teachings and rituals of the religion, and is an introductory document for understanding Manichaeism.

 Introduction

 The manuscript is divided into two volumes.
 The first volume was discovered by Hungarian British archaeologist Aurel Stein in 1907.
 It is now in London British Library.
 It is glued on three pieces of paper.
 The length is about 150 cm.
 The writing department The height is about 21.4 cm.
 The second volume was acquired by French orientalist Paul Pelliot in 1908, now in the collection of Paris French National Library, the entire volume is on one paper, length 52 cm, height 26.2 cm, The writing part is about 21.4 cm high.